celenarandle/configure-ad/README.md

 <img src="https://i.imgur.com/4fU7121.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-A script was run in Powershell ISE here in order to add a very large number of employees at once.
-Once those users were added, Active Directory can then be used for all types of functions, such as changing passwords, adding Users to Groups, Organizational Units, disabling Users, etc.
+VII.
+Here, a script was run in Powershell ISE in order to add thousands of employees at once.
+Once Users added, Active Directory can then be used for all types of functions such as changing passwords, adding Users to Groups, Organizational Units, disabling Users, etc. Active Directory is your oyster!
 </p>
 <br />